MBB-team/VBA-toolbox/_wiki/statistical-models.md

 Any Bayesian data analysis relies upon a generative model, i.e. a probabilistic description of the mechanisms by which observed data are generated.
 The main VBA functions deal with a certain class of generative models, namey: state-space models with unknown evolution/observation parameters.
 But it also offers a set of VB routines developped to invert **mixtures of Gaussian** -MoG- and of binomial -MoB- densities, which are described below.
 These can be used to perform data clustering (i.e., blind data classification).
 The `\classification` folder contains the functions that deal with MoG and MoB data (see below).

-The MoG model has been widely used in the machine learning and statistics community.
+The [MoG model](https://en.wikipedia.org/wiki/Mixture_model) has been widely used in the machine learning and statistics community.
 It assumes that the observed data $$y$$ is actually partitioned into K classes or subsets of points, each one of which can be well described with a multivariate Gaussian density.
-More formally, the MoG generative model assumes that n binomial vectors are sampled from a Dirichlet density.
-These binomial vectors have dimension K, and are such that their non-zero entry indicates which class each point belongs to.
-These so-called labels then switch on and off a set of K multivariate Gaussian densities with different first- and second- order moments, from which the observed data themselves are sampled.
-If these densities are sufficiently different, then the overall datasets enjoys a clustering structure, when projected onto an appropriate subspace.
+If these components are sufficiently different, then the overall datasets enjoys a clustering structure, when projected onto an appropriate subspace.

-NB: Any arbitrary density over continuous data can be described in terms of a MoG, given a sufficient number of components or classes.
+> Any arbitrary density over continuous data can be described in terms of a MoG, given a sufficient number of components or classes.

 The function `VBA_MoG.m` inverts, using a variational Bayesian scheme, the MoG model.
-Given the data $$y$$, and the maximum number of classes K, it estimates the most plausible number of classes, the labels, and the first- and second- order moments of each Gaussian density.
+Given the data $$y$$, and the maximum number of classes K, it estimates the most likely number of classes, and the ensuing data labels (as well as 1st- and 2nd- order moments of each Gaussian component).
 In addition, it also returns the model evidence, which can be useful for model comparison purposes.
 Running the demo `demo_GMM.m` would produce the following graphical output of `VBA_MoG.m`:

 ![]({{ site.baseurl }}/images/wiki/MoG.jpg)